mjones12209/book-store-app/README.md

 * Refresh token, token will automatically be refreshed for you after you log on to preserve your session.

-* Responsivg design, thanks to react for state updates the design is very responsive.
+* Responsive design, thanks to react for state updates the design is very responsive.
 You will see the results of removing a book instantly for example or be notified of when something is being done or had been done.

 * The application works great on mobile devices.